 About this course

-The EdD (Doctorate of Education) is aimed at experienced professionals working in the education sector.
-It is designed for those who intend to extend their professional development and understanding through research and reflection on practice.
+The EdD (Doctorate of Education) is designed for those who intend to extend their professional development and understanding through research and reflection on practice.
 It is a part-time programme, typically taking 5 years to complete.
 The EdD is delivered entirely at BGU with the degree itself awarded by the University of Leicester.

 The EdD comprises two stages.
 The first consists of five taught modules which are taken over the first two years of the programme.
 Sessions are delivered at weekends with tutorial and peer support provided in between, enabling you to combine your study with work commitments.
 The modules incorporate a variety of teaching and learning strategies covering a range of core research skills contextualised in professional issues.
 Sessions enable the systematic development of the high level of skills and knowledge required at doctoral level.
 Upon successful completion of the taught phase, you progress to the thesis stage.
 Here, you produce a thesis which is intended to provide an original contribution to professional knowledge and understanding in a focused area of enquiry.